Baladeva Vidyabhushana

 Baladeva Vidyabhushana (श्रील बलदेव विद्याभूषण; c.
-1700 – 1793 AD) was an Indian Gaudiya Vaishnava acharya (religious teacher).
-He was the most eminent of the Vaishnav saints of the 18th century, and was instrumental in spreading of the faith beyond the borders of Bengal and Odisha.
-He especially revered in Rajputana and regarded for spreading Vaishnavism there.
+1700 – 1793 AD) was an Indian Gaudiya Vaishnava acharya (religious teacher) and a Vaishnav saint.
+He played a role in spreading the Gaudiya system beyond the borders of Bengal and Odisha and is known in Rajputana for spreading Vaishnavism there.

 Early life

-Despite being renowned all over the world as the Gaudiya Vedanta Acharya, the scarcity of available authentic bio data has led misinformed authors to spread incorrect information about his life incidents.
-Early tradition and manuscripts point out that he was born in a village bordering Bengal in Utkala, or the present day Odisha.
-Although there is a lack of concrete evidence regarding the time of his birth, there is a consensus among most historians that he was born in a Khandayat family having Mandal as their surname, in Baleshvara village near Remuna, Balasore where the famous temple of Khirachora Gopinatha is located.
+Authentic biographical data on Vidyābhūṣaṇa's life is scarce, and much of what has been written about him is not based on verifiable sources.
+Early tradition and manuscripts indicate that he was born in Utkala, in the present-day Odisha.
+In the beginning of his Śabda-sudhā, Vidyābhūṣaṇa identifies himself as the son of Gangādhara Māṇikya.
+The same is supported by various other manuscripts, such as the colophon of the Govinda-bhāṣya manuscript accession number 450, preserved at the Vrindavan Research Institute.
+Some authors have tried to attribute other surnames and family relations without providing a single piece of evidence.
+Some believe that he was born near Remuna, Balasore where the famous temple of Khirachora Gopinatha is located.

-Based on mere assumptions, some have recklessly put forth 1768 as the year of his disappearance.
-While his birth date is unknown, a document preserved at the Jaipur Archives dated the fourteenth day of the Bhadra month of Saṁvat 1850 (nineteenth of September, 1793 AD) describes his ceremony of condolence presided by King Pratap Singh of Jaipur (ruled 1778-1803 AD).
-On the basis of this evidence, some believe that it is unrealistic to assume that he was born much before 1700 AD.
+Based on assumptions, the year 1768 was put forth by some as the year of his disappearance.
+However, while his birth date is unknown, a document preserved at the Jaipur Archives dated the fourteenth day of the Bhadra month of Saṁvat 1850 (nineteenth of September, 1793 AD) describes his ceremony of condolence presided by King Pratap Singh of Jaipur (ruled 1778-1803 AD).
+On the basis of this evidence, it is unrealistic to assume that he was born much before 1700 AD, as proposed by some.
 The earliest documents that mention Vidyabhusana belong to the 1740s.

 Life as a disciple

-According to oral tradition, at an early age he received a thorough education in grammar, poetry, rhetoric and logic, and went on a pilgrimage to various places in India.
-He finally reached Nabadwip, the foremost centre for Vaishnavism in the subcontinent.
-There, he disciple of the famed scholar and saint Visvanatha Chakravarti.
-Among several misconceptions about his early life is the idea that he accepted sannyasa in the Madhva-Sampradaya.
+According to oral tradition, at an early age, he received a thorough education in grammar, poetry, rhetoric and logic, and went on a pilgrimage to various places in India.
+According to Vidyabhusana's statement at the end of his Siddhanta-ratna, he had been a follower of Madhva's philosophy before becoming a follower of the philosophy of Chaitanya Mahaprabhu.

+Some authors maintain that he accepted sannyasa in the Madhva-Sampradaya.
 However, there are no records of Vidyabhusana ever using a sannyasa title or being referred to by a sannyasa name in any of the multiple period documents related to him or the temples managed by him.
 Many of Chaitanya Mahaprabhu's associates were sannyasis of various traditions and held names such as Puri, Bharati, and Sarasvati.
 There are no instances of any of his sannyasi followers giving up their sannyasa name, nor is this ethically acceptable in either the Gaudiya or Madhva traditions.
-According to Vidyabhusana's statement at the end of his Siddhanta-ratna, he had been a follower of the Madhva-sampradaya before becoming a follower of the philosophy of Chaitanya Mahaprabhu.
-Throughout, his tenure as a preacher he remained a fierce opponent of the Brahmins, he challenged their authority regarding the interpretation of the scriptures and championed the cause of Vaishnavism.